jmbredenberg/Mafia-rules/README.md

 ##Alibis

-Non-players are allowed to say whatever they want.
+Non-players are not constrained on what they say.
 They can lie, tell the truth, or choose not to talk about it.
+However, players should not actively ask non-players to communicate information about what they witness.
+Telling a non-player to report who killed you counts as a deadman switch, and is not allowed.
+Likewise, non-players are discouraged from volunteering information to players without being specifically asked.
+Players can, nevertheless, take the initiative to ask non-players whether they have any information on what happened.

-Information created electronically may never be shown to any other player, and other players should never try to look at it. **Never look at another players’ screen.
+Information created electronically may never be shown to any other player, and other players should never try to look at it. **Never look at another player’s screen.
 Do not show messages of any kind (although you can paraphrase).
 Most importantly, players should never see other players’ forum screens.** It is the responsibility of all players to make sure this does not happen.

 ##Faking Game Actions